NOMYUM/2018-fall-dms104/project04-detailed-design/instructions.md

   - [ ] Descriptions of **visual properties** will determine the VisD's grade
   - [ ] Descriptions of **physical properties** will determine the ID's grade

+## Colophon

+*(Team Lead)*

+- The last page of the document needs to list who worked on the design team, their roles, and a short description of their contribution to this U&DA document.

 ## Submission in Blackboard

 Everyone needs to turn-in the same document in Blackboard (so you can be graded as an individual for the part you wrote.)